“Give me all the notes on the keyboard, and I can do nothing. Give me three notes and I can make a symphony.”

 “Wistful Thinking” (summer 2017)

-Here’s the first song I wrote a couple of years ago, also in its original, raw form.
+Here’s the first song I wrote three years ago, in its original, raw, first-take form.
 I think it’s cool and says exactly what I wanted to say around that time.

 The playlists below are all covers, arranged by whatever happens to strike my fancy